the-real-i9/Backend-Topics-Study/Learn/Databases/Normalization.md

 > An unormalized table instance

 **Observations:** <u>Clues for where we may need to decompose the table</u>. 🎯
-- Observe repeating non-foreign-key attribute values that refer to the same real world object or concept, and subject to change.
-Any repeating real world object or concept attribute should only be the foreign key attribute(s) that references the home relation.
+- Observe repeating non-foreign-key attribute values that refer to the exact same subject or thing (in the context of discource i.e. same reference), and subject to change.
+Any repeating attribute subject should only be the foreign key attribute(s) that references the home relation.
-- Observe attribute(s) that make up a separate real world object or concept that can and should exist independently in its own relation. e.g. `branchNo` and `bAddress`.
-Attributes in a relation should be the sole real world properties of that relation, that is not perceived to be a separate real world object or concept.
+- Observe attribute(s)(column-name(s)) that collectively refer to a real world concept that can and should exist independently in its own relation. e.g. `branchNo` and `bAddress`.
+  - Attributes of a relation should only include the real-world properties of one concept that is not perceived to belong to another real-world concept that can exist independently.
+Again, with the exception of foreign key(s).
-- Every real world object or concept should have its own relation to itself.
+  - Every real-world concept should have its own relation to itself, along with its properties that isn't shared by another real-world concept.

+  > **Note that:** By real-world concept, we mean one that's likely to get an independent treatment in the business's data.

 ![Unormalized table](./imgs/unormalized-table-instance.png)